SastaRasta/.github/profile/README.md

 Your ultimate partner to plan that next trip with friends
 Crafted by team CaffeineOverflow

-## :star: Why sastarasta?
+## :star: Why SastaRasta?
-- **Privacy Protection:** Say goodbye to predatory tracking and your browsing habits stay with you, always.
+- **Privacy Protection:** Say goodbye to predatory tracking and let your browsing habits stay with you, always.
 - **AI-Powered Planning:** Plan, customize and share your trips effortlessly by leveraging the power of GenAI.
-- **Instant travel Assistant:** Get on-the-go tips and answers to all your travel queries with our intuitive Q&A Sasta chatbot.
+- **Instant travel Assistant:** Get on-the-go tips and answers to all your travel queries with our intuitive Q&A Sasta ChatBot.

 ## :hammer: What sets us apart?